HypothesisWorks/hypothesis/docs/details.rst

 .. code:: python

-  from hypothesis import given, assume from hypothesis.strategies import floats

   @given(floats())
   def test_negation_is_self_inverse_for_non_nan(x):
       assume(False)
       assert x == -(-x)

 Then on running we'd have got the exception:

 .. code::

   Unsatisfiable: Unable to satisfy assumptions of hypothesis test_negation_is_self_inverse_for_non_nan.
-Only 0 examples found after 0.0791318 seconds
+Only 0 examples considered satisfied assumptions

 ~~~~~~~~~~~~~~~~~~~
 How good is assume?